 Masses in the spleen occur primarily in middle-aged to older dogs.
-In many cases, splenic masses consist of only benign hematomas or fibrous nodules.
+Splenic masses often consist of only benign hematomas or fibrous nodules.

 However, these masses can sometimes be highly malignant forms of cancer, especially vascular cancer known as hemangiosarcoma.

-The spleen is a highly vascular organ that sits in the left, in front of the abdomen.
-It functions as a blood reservoir and as a filter to remove old blood cells from circulation.
+The spleen is a highly vascular organ that sits on the left, in front of the abdomen.
+It functions as a blood reservoir and filter to remove old blood cells from circulation.
 The spleen also contains lymph tissues and can become enlarged in leukemia or lymphoma.

-Dogs with tumors of the spleen often develop a bloated or pendulous abdomen as this organ enlarges.
+Dogs with spleen tumors often develop a bloated or pendulous abdomen as this organ enlarges.

 Diagnosing splenic tumors

 However, they will want to use abdominal x-rays or ultrasound to pinpoint where the problem lies in most cases.
 In the case of a bleeding tumor, your vet may also want to draw fluid from the abdomen.
 Blood work may be needed to gauge the degree of anemia and to rule out other problems.

 The treatment of choice for splenic tumors is surgical spleen removal.

 Your vet will want to send a sample of the removed organ for histologic examination to determine if the tumor is benign or malignant.
 Surgery is curative in benign tumors, and treated dogs usually get along well without a spleen.
 In the case of malignant tumors, surgery may not slow the spread of cancer, but it does remove the discomfort caused by the bloated belly and the risk of bleeding.
 Unfortunately, chemotherapy is not usually an effective treatment for hemangiosarcoma, and dogs with this form of cancer have a poor long-term prognosis.